mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 17 May 2025

-- The average temperature today is 9.88˚C,
+- The average temperature today is 11.85˚C,
-- With highs of 10.4˚C and lows of 9.82˚C,
+- With highs of 13.07˚C and lows of 10.53˚C,
-- It may feel like 8.87˚C with clear sky
+- It may feel like 10.84˚C with few clouds
 - The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 72%
+- The pressure is 1024hPa and humidity is 67%
 - The sun will rise at 04:11 and set at 19:57

 <!-- weather_marker ends -->